 Interestingly, some colleges define consent more thoroughly when compared to the state.

-Consent & Alcohol at University of Georiga
+Consent & Alcohol at the University of Georiga

-The University of Georiga (and other Georiga colleges) give a more in-depth definition of consent.
+The University of Georiga (and other Georiga colleges) gives a more in-depth definition of consent.
 Consent is defined as, “words or actions that show a knowing and voluntary willingness to engage in mutually agreed-upon sexual activity.”

-However, consent cannot be gained by force, intimidation or coercion, or by taking advantage of the incapacitation of another.
+However, consent cannot be gained by force, intimidation, or coercion, or by taking advantage of the incapacitation of another.

 The University of Georgia defines incapacitation as, “The physical and/or mental inability to make informed, rational judgments.”